“...Jesus said to them, "Why are you bothering this woman? She has done a beautiful thing to me.”

 I am completely crazy about cool jewelry, so when the Lord prompted me to take off my favorite necklace and give it to the woman who had just admired it, I tried to pretend I didn’t hear Him.

 “It’s mine, God!”
 I reasoned.
 “It isn’t replaceable!
 Why would ask me to do that?”

-There are just some times I’d rather give gifts that don’t cost me too much.
-But that’s probably something that only I wrestle with, right?
+That’s probably something only I wrestle with, right?
 (Kidding.)
 It’s hard to be open handed with things that we hold dear, isn’t it?
 Some of us struggle with an unwillingness to give away material things or money.
 Others of us hold tight to our schedules, affections, positions, jobs or our availability.
 Still more of us hold tightly to our children, grandchildren, spouses, friends, parents or other people in our lives that we want to keep a tight reign on.

 “While Jesus was in Bethany in the home of a man known as Simon the Leper, a woman came to him with an alabaster jar of very expensive perfume, which she poured on his head as he was reclining at the table.

 When the disciples saw this, they were indignant.
 “Why this waste?” they asked.
 “This perfume could have been sold at a high price and the money given to the poor.”